 The string comes as a round, non-textured, monofilament so I did notice a slight lack of spin.
 Like the power characteristics, off center shots would not give me enough spin to forgive a mishit and roll in the court.
 I like to hit with a lot of spin (with a western grip), so I had to go extreme with my grip to get more spin from the Sonic Pro string.

 The best characteristic of Head’s Sonic Pro was it’s ability to give additional control, directing the ball is really quite enjoyable with this string.
 I play with an open string pattern tennis racquet, so getting a little control from my strings is impressive.
 The strings allowed me to practically thread shots down the line or rip them cross court when I needed.
 Changing directions on groundstrokes were easy as well, even coming from a ball with a lot of weight and pace.

 I played the Head Sonic Pro 16 for a total of 5 hours before I had to cut it out, I lost quite a bit of tension.
 The loss of tension resulted in lots of string movement and lack of control, surprisingly, the strings didn’t break but I noticed deep notches had developed.
 So I would say that the Sonic Pro 16 could last about 7 hours of heavy hitting.

 Because the Head Sonic Pro 16 lacks power and spin, I’m left with a sore arm.
-To generate enough power to feel like I’ve hit the ball, I was forced to swing harder than I like to.
+To generate enough power to feel like I’ve hit the ball really hard, I was forced to swing harder than I like to.
 Even though the Sonic Pro is a soft string, it acts like a stiff string when having to generate power.
 I should have tried this string on my mains for a hybrid setup….